 As case numbers start to decline and there is political talk of the UK coming out of the peak of Covid-19, it is clear we will soon be starting to think about coming out of lockdown.
 And whilst other countries across Europe and the rest of the world, start to emerge at different rates, the challenges for business leaders continue to change on a daily basis.

 Moving from acceptance into adjustment, industries are starting to consider when and how they can operate through the various steps of lockdown easing.
 During this time, the pressures on leaders to support customers and employees in the right way will not diminish.
+It is natural that in this unprecedented time, your businesses and indeed, your own, style of leadership will evolve.

 As a leader in any organisation, people are relying on you to make the right decisions and lead them through circumstances never experienced before.
 So, what are the key considerations for leading organisations through the remainder, and then out of lockdown, and beyond?